shrinerb/shrine/README.md

 a period where the user would see an old image *after* they uploaded a new one, which can be upsetting.

 Shrine handles this gracefully.
-After the cached file is uploaded to `:store`, `#promote` checks if the cached file still matches the file in the record column.
-If the files are different, that means the user reuploaded the attachment, and Shrine won't do the replacement.
+After `#promote` uploads the cached file to `:store`, it checks if the cached file still matches the file in the record column.
+If the files are different, that means the user reuploaded the attachment, and Shrine won't do the replacement (that's why you have to pass the argument).
 Additionally this job is idempotent, meaning it can be safely repeated in case of failure.

 ## Clearing cache